 The Bank became a National Bank in February of 1920, and was reorganized in 1934 as the First National Bank at Paris.

 Much of the economy in Paris and Logan County was driven by coal mining and agriculture, for which the Bank helped facilitate.
 Coal was first discovered just one mile north of Paris near Short Mountain Creek in 1880.
 By that time the railroad had been shifted to run through Paris, as Paris had been named the Logan County seat in 1874, over Roseville, coal and cotton cars were a common sight along the rails.

 In August of 1964 the Bank moved into its current location, which has seen numerous updates over the years to keep up with customer service and technology.

-Today, the bank has full-service locations in Paris, Caulksville, Booneville and Waldron and employs approximately 37 people and has an annual payroll of over $1 million.
+Today, the Bank employees approximately 37 people and has an annual payroll of over $1 million.
 The Bank is regulated by the OCC and FDIC, which insures its deposits.
 The officers, directors, employees and their families actively participate in community activities.
-First National Bank invests in our neighborhoods, schools, civic organizations and businesses because we all work together to meet the challenges of tomorrow and realize the dreams of today.
-Our founders could not imagine banking as it is today, but they gave us the sense of community that allows us to say with pride that we are The First National Bank at Paris – hometown banking at its best!
+The Banks invest in their neighborhoods, schools, civic organizations and business because we all work together to meet the challenges of tomorrow and realize the dreams of today.
+Our founders could not imagined banking as it is today, but they gave us the sense of community that allows us to say with pride that we are The First National Bank at Paris and Community National Bank - People and Community First!